qouteall/qouteall-blog/blog/2025/Traps to Developers.md

 - Horizontal and vertical are different in CSS:
   - Normally `width: auto` tries fill available space in parent.
 But `height: auto` normally tries to just expand to fit content.
   - For inline elements, inline-block elements and float elements, `width: auto` does not try to expand.
   - `margin: 0 auto` centers horizontally.
 But `margin: auto 0` normally become `margin: 0 0` which does not center vertically.
-In a flexbox with `flex-direction: column`, `margin: auto 0` can center vertically.
+But in a flexbox with `flex-direction: column`, `margin: auto 0` can center vertically.
   - Percentage `margin-top` `margin-bottom` `padding-top` `padding-bottom` use parent width as base value, not height.
   - Margin collapse happens vertically but not horizontally.
-  - The above flips when layout axis flips (e.g. `writing-mode: vertical-rl`)
+  - Some of the above behave differently when layout axis flips (e.g. `writing-mode: vertical-rl`).
+[See also](https://drafts.csswg.org/css-writing-modes-4/#abstract-box)
 - Block formatting context (BFC):
   - `display: flow-root` creates a BFC.
     (There are other ways to create BFC, like `overflow: hidden`, `overflow: auto`, `overflow: scroll`, `display:table`, but with side effects)